karpanai/karpanai-web/data/blog/2005/08/22/out-with-a-bang.md

 His faithful wife assembled a few people together Saturday for a morbid ceremony where a

-> \[…\] a combination of fireworks and the writer’s ashes were blasted into the sky from the top of a 153ft tower in a series of red, white, blue and green flashes.
+> \[…\] a combination of fireworks and the writer's ashes were blasted into the sky from the top of a 153ft tower in a series of red, white, blue and green flashes.

 Can*n*onization, alright.
-I’ve heard rumors that he’ll be called Sain*n*t Thompson from now on.
+I've heard rumors that he'll be called Sain*n*t Thompson from now on.

 Through the [Indpendent](http://news.independent.co.uk/world/americas/article307418.ece).